Global MPI 2018

 Our analysis of 2018 global multidimensional poverty offer both a global headline and fine-grained analysis for children, rural areas, 1127 subnational regions across 88 countries, 640 districts in India, and other critical subgroups.
 The purpose is only in part to inform and at times alarm: more fundamentally, the purpose is to empower and incite action that ends acute poverty across many dimensions.

-On this page, you can read the global MPI 2018 report, key findings that include global, regional and subgroups highlights, a methodological note and download the data tables of this update of the global MPI.
+On this page, you can read the Global MPI 2018 Report, key findings that include global, regional and subgroups highlights, the latest Methodological Note (No. 46) and download the data tables of this update of the global MPI.
+You can also access the detailed algorithms (Stata do-files) underlying the global MPI 2018 for each country.
+OPHI Working Paper 121, by Sabina Alkire and Selim Jahan, gives an overview of the structure of the global MPI 2018.

 Do visit our new Interactive Databank to explore the data intuitively.